nextcloud/documentation/user_manual/files/desktop_mobile_sync.rst

 ==================================

-For synchronizing files with your desktop computer, we recommend using the `ownCloud Sync Client`_ for Windows, Mac OS X and Linux.
+For synchronizing files with your desktop computer, we recommend using the `ownCloud Sync Client`_ for Windows, Mac OS X and Linux until the Nextcloud Sync Client will be released..

 The ownCloud Desktop Sync Client enables you to connect to your private ownCloud Server.